iamaanahmad/alpenglow-verifier/hackathon_submission_summary.md

 ## 🎯 Project Overview

-**Enhanced Alpenglow Formal Verification** is a comprehensive TLA+ specification and verification system for Solana's Alpenglow consensus protocol.
+**Alpenglow Verifier** (https://github.com/iamaanahmad/alpenglow-verifier) is a comprehensive TLA+ specification and verification system for Solana's Alpenglow consensus protocol.
 This project transforms a basic specification into an award-winning formal verification system that proves all critical safety, liveness, and resilience properties.

 ## 🚀 Key Achievements